You’ve launched employee surveys, yay! You’re ready to start acting on feedback and planning ahead. The hard bit is over, or so you thought…

 When only a portion of your workforce has taken the time to complete your latest employee survey, you can be left pondering, “how can we get more of our people to respond to employee surveys!?”

-Now, while my buddy Claire has already expertly shared 15 Fail-Proof Ways To Improve Survey Participation, I’m keen to get to the root of response rate issues, which usually lie in your people’s perception of employee surveying.
+Now, while my buddy Claire has already expertly shared How to Improve Employee Survey Participation (with 15 Tips), I’m keen to get to the root of response rate issues, which usually lie in your people’s perception of employee surveying.

-I’ve rounded up six real employee concerns that I hear regularly in my role as Hive’s Customer Success Executive and suggested how you can change survey perceptions—through action and communication.
+I’ve rounded up six real employee concerns that I hear regularly in my role as a Customer Success Manager, a.k.a the reasons why employees ignore surveys.
+I’ve also suggested how you can change survey perceptions through action and communication.
 These key pointers on building trust should hopefully send you well on your way to creating an open and honest feedback culture.

 1. “Nothing will ever change around here, what’s the point?”